 We believe that GKB's combined funding and liquidity position will remain comfortable and on a par with peers.
-GKB's funding is expected to benefit from a large and reliable customer deposit base (65% of its total funding base in
+GKB's funding is expected to benefit from a large and reliable customer deposit base which increased as a result of rising interest rates, accounting for 71% of its total funding base in mid-2023.
+GKB had a stable funding ratio of 111.2% as of mid-2023.
+In our view, the ratio will remain at a similar level over the next few years.

 We expect GKB's deposits to remain resilient in times of unexpected and systemic market stress because of the bank's public-sector ownership and the statutory guarantee from the canton of Graubuenden.
-Moreover, the shareholder and guarantee structure support GKB's access to low-cost, long-term, wholesale funding (16% of its total funding base) and its ability to issue covered bonds.
+Moreover, the shareholder and guarantee structure support GKB's access to low-cost, long-term, wholesale funding (21.4% of its total funding base) and its ability to issue covered bonds.

-Chart 5 Funding and Liquidity Metrics In Line With Cantonal Bank Peers ... and stable over time (as of June 2022)
+Chart 5 Funding and liquidity metrics in line with Cantonal Bank peers ... and stable over time (as of June 2023)